mvanmoer/HDF5_examples/README.md

 Makefiles assume h5c++ is in $PATH.

 orthonormal/ - examples of 3D orthogonal, unit dx,dy,dz meshes.
 The mesh coordinates are implicit.
+Equivalent to a vtkImageData dataset.

 orthonormal/scalar/ - writes a mesh with a single scalar.
 The output .h5 can be read directly by the Pixie reader in VisIt/ParaView.An XDMF is added only for illustration.